symfony/symfony-docs/configuration/override_dir_structure.rst

 In this case you have changed the location of the cache directory to ``var/{environment}/cache/``.

-You can also change the cache directory defining an environment variable named ``APP_CACHE_DIR`` whose value is the full path of the cache folder.
+You can also change the cache directory by defining an environment variable named ``APP_CACHE_DIR`` whose value is the full path of the cache folder.

 .. caution::